FredHutch/nf-anvio-pangenome/README.md

 You can use the `--category_name` parameter to select which column of metadata you want to use to identify groups within your genomes and find functions that are enriched in those
 groups: functions that are characteristic of these genomes, and predominantly absent from genomes from outside this group.
 This data will be available in your output folder and be titled YOUR_PANGENOME-enriched-functions-category.txt

+You can use the `--min_allignment_fraction` parameter to eliminate ANI scores between two genomes if the alignment fraction is less than you deem trustable.
+When you set a value, anvi'o will go through the ANI results, and set percent identity scores between two genomes to 0 if alignment fraction *between either of them* is less than the parameter described here.
+The default is 0.0, so every hit is reported, but you can choose any value between 0.0 and 1.0.

 ### Visulizing the Pan-Genome